 Some of Metro Oahu feels run down and shabby, but there are also very nice areas where you can find a gem.
 Around Ala Moana and Kakaako there are beautiful high rise condo buildings like Hokua, Ko Olani, Kukui Plaza Moana Pacific.
 There might be 1000 condo buildings around town, which makes selection a difficult process if you don't know the area.

-Diamond Head is one of the nicest and most expensive places to live on earth.
+Diamond Head is one of the nicest and most expensive places to live on Earth.
 With homes starting around $1.5 million and up to $20million, Diamond Head has some of the most luxurious homes in Hawaii.
-From Kahala to Aina Haina, from Kaimuki, Waialae Iki and Waialae Nui all the way to Hawaii Loa Ridge, properties in this region can be truly amazing, with ocean and golf course views, and the best sunsets in the world.
+From Kahala to Aina Haina, from Kaimuki, Waialae Iki and Waialae Nui all the way to Hawaii Loa Ridge, properties in this region can be truly amazing, with ocean and golf course views, and the some of best sunsets in the world.

 Another nice hillside neighborhood is Wilhelmina rise, with Mauna Lani Heights at the top, which requires a drive straight up a hill for about a mile.
 In fact it feels like you're driving straight up a giant mountain, because you are.
 Once you get up to the top, you'll be amazed at the grand ocean views.
 Homes up on these great ridges are not for those who are afraid of heights.